t-crest/patmos-llvm-project/llvm/test/CodeGen/Patmos/README.md

 Used to test files by compiling and running them, ensuring 0 is returned.

-This uses LLC and patmos-ld to compile the LLVM-IR test program without any standard library or runtime code of any kind, producing a standalone ELF that is then run on pasim.
+This uses LLC and ld.lld to compile the LLVM-IR test program without any standard library or runtime code of any kind, producing a standalone ELF that is then run on pasim.